-From January until March 2018 we are collaborating with Coventry University Faculty of Arts Humanities on two residencies.
+From January until end March 2018 we are collaborating with Coventry University Faculty of Arts and Humanities on two residencies.
 Some appointments in the past have been made collaboratively with the Royal Shakespeare Company and annually we house the poet appointed by the Shakespeare Birthplace Trust as the poet in residence for the Poetry Festival.
-We also in 2016/17 gave first prize and a residency to Words and Women, a literary enterprise for women’s writing in East Anglia and this is to be repeated in 2017/18.
+We also in 2016/17 and 2017/8 allocated first prize and a residency to Words and Women, a literary enterprise for women’s writing in East Anglia and we support Stroud Book Festival with prize money.

-During 2017 we are commissioning seven writers to contribute stories to a short anthology based on the village and a sonnet of Michael Drayton, the Tudor poet forever associated with this place.
-To be entitled Kiss and Part , it is to be a companion to the historical study we made of our area, Round the Square and Up the Tower: Clifford Chambers, Warwickshire.
-We expect publication during 2018.
+During 2017 we commissioned seven writers to contribute stories to a short anthology based on the village and the sonnet of Michael Drayton, the Tudor poet forever associated with this place.
+To be entitled Kiss and Part, it is to be a companion to the historical study we made of our area, Round the Square and Up the Tower: Clifford Chambers, Warwickshire.
+We are now extending this to a further three writers and expect publication during 2018.